AmbienceLang/Ambience/README.md

 - `str`: Represents a sequence of characters enclosed in double quotes.

 ## Variable Declaration
-Variables can be declared using explicit data types or using the `var` keyword.
+Variables can be declared using explicit data types or using the `init` keyword.

 ### Explicit Declaration
 ```